1. Main points

 - More information on the contents of each division can be found in Table 4 in our accompanying Consumer price inflation dataset.

-Download this chart Figure 11: Positive contributions to annual CPI from 9 divisions, led by restaurants and hotels, and recreation and culture
+Download this chart Figure 11: Positive contributions to the CPI annual inflation rate led by housing and household services

 Image .csv .xlsFigure 11 shows the extent to which the distinct categories of goods and services have contributed to the overall annual CPI inflation rate over the last two years.

 The CPIH includes extra housing components not included in the CPI.
-This can result in the largest contributions to the annual CPI and CPIH inflation rates coming from different divisions.
-In September 2024, the largest-contributing division to CPI was restaurants and hotels (0.59 percentage point contribution to the CPI rate) whereas the largest-contributing division to CPIH was housing and household services.
-Lower electricity and gas prices this year compared with a year ago resulted in a negative contribution to the rate of CPI from housing and household services, but in CPIH, these were more than offset by upward contributions from OOH.
+This can sometimes result in the largest contributions to the annual CPI and CPIH inflation rates coming from different divisions.
+However, in May 2025, housing and household services was the largest-contributing division to both measures, with a 0.97 percentage point contribution to the CPI rate and 2.04 percentage points to the CPIH rate.
+OOH costs had a large upward contribution to housing and household services in the CPIH but are excluded from the CPI.

 Nôl i'r tabl cynnwys6.
 Data on consumer price inflation